The remains of the Romanesque Abbaye de Jumièges are amongst the most beautiful ruins in all of France. It is fine day trip from Rouen in Normandy.

 The Abbey of Jumièges in Normandy, France

 The Benedictine Abbey of Jumièges was founded in 654 on crown lands by Saint Philibert.
-Through its history the abbey often enjoyed royal support.
-Abbots where often close to the ruling families, which allowed Charlemagne, for example, to exile Duke Tassilo III here after the Franks defeated the Bavarians.
+Throughout its history, the abbey often enjoyed royal support.
+Abbots were often close to the ruling families, which allowed Charlemagne, for example, to exile Duke Tassilo III here after the Franks defeated the Bavarians.

-Jumièges has a beautiful location on the inside off one of the number of large S-bends that the Seine River makes while meandering between Rouen and the Atlantic Ocean.
-This lovely location contributed to the abbeys problems: it was highly visible from the Seine River and as a result Jumièges was raided and the Carolingian monastery complex destroyed in 841 by the Vikings.
+Jumièges has a beautiful location on the inside of one of the number of large S-bends that the Seine River makes while meandering between Rouen and the Atlantic Ocean.
+This lovely location contributed to the abbeys problems: it was highly visible from the Seine River and as a result, Jumièges was raided and the Carolingian monastery complex destroyed in 841 by the Vikings.

 The Vikings settled by the 10th century and with Jumièges now able to count on the support of the dukes of Normandy, the abbey could reestablish its activities.
 A large Romanesque church was built and consecrated in 1067 in the presence of Guillaume, duke of Normandy, and now generally better known as William the Conqueror or King William I of England.
 (He was also present at the dedication of the Bayeux Cathedral a decade later.)

 Jumièges was one of the largest monasteries in France prior to the wars of religion in the 16th century.
 During the Middle Ages, it was particularly known for the books produced in the scriptorium.

 The abbey was raided by the Huguenots during the wars of religion and Jumièges would never recover its former glory.
 However, it was the French Revolution that finally did the abbey in.
 In 1793, the complex was sold off to a wood merchant.
 He blew up most of the central lantern tower and choir to use the rubble as a quarry.